Wow those towels look nice! So fluffy, so soft; and they don’t have all those oil stains all over them like the ones at home do.

 Too much detergent doesn’t deter germs

 Towels dry your unmentionables so it makes sense to throw in a little extra detergent in the machine when you wash them.
-Only problem is that your towel absorbs everything.
-Even the little detergent studs.
-The studs stick to the fabric and eventually attract the very thing you aimed to wash off, nasty little microbes.
+The only problem is that your towel absorbs everything.
+Even the small detergent studs.
+The studs stick to the fabric and eventually attract the very thing you aimed to wash off, nasty bacteria and microbes.
 Use only the recommended amount on your detergent package or bottle.

 It’s easy to get lazy with towels, most of us don’t have time to bother with them during the busy work week.
 If you know how to keep them nice for longer, the simple steps involved in proper care won’t take you any extra time in the morning, and when you see and feel the difference, you’ll never go back to old habits.
 Take care of those towels and share this article if you’re planning on giving friends and family towels this Christmas.